 - Dependent is a J-2 who is eligible to study full time/enter a degree program, and work with USCIS employment authorization.
 At no time may the funds of the J-2 be used to support the J-1 (separate checking/saving accounts; cannot buy food or pay utilities, etc.)

 - H-1B status details

 - Sponsoring document is a Form I-797 “Notice of Action” approving the H-1B

 - Position must qualify first – on a national level the field requires a degree to begin the profession

 - Then the skills of the applicant may be considered to determine if the applicant is eligible for the position and related status

 - Position must be full time due to US Department of Labor requirements.
 There is no exception to this.
 (All faculty positions - 30 workload units/academic year; 15/semester)

-- Employer’s visa…the employee is the beneficiary of the employer’s application – a non-resident may not apply for an H-1B on his/her own behalf
+- Employer sponsorship: The employee is the beneficiary of the employer’s application – a non-resident may not apply for the H-1B on his/her own behalf

 - Dependent is an H-4 who is eligible to enter a degree program and study full or part time.
 There is NO employment authorization available.